kentjohansson/puppet-module-utils/README.md

 # puppet-module-utils #

-This module manages arbitrary installations of utilities.
+This module manages arbitrary installation of utilities.

 Takes no action if no packages are specified.